 Note that the Everyone and Registered usergroups can affect what agents see on the portal.
 For example, suppose you have a single department, with Everyone and Registered permissions disabled.
 Your agents will not be able to see the Contact Us section on the portal, even if they have agent permissions to use that department in the agent interface.

-Ticket deflection directs users who are about to submit a ticket to knowledgebase articles that might solve their problem.
+Ticket deflection directs users who are about to submit a ticket to knowledgebase articles that might solve their problem, by showing them Related Articles.

 If you enable this option from Tickets > Settings, when users start typing into the Contact Us ticket submission form on the portal, matching articles will be suggested automatically.